 - 1. Seclusion and restraint shall be implemented only by individuals who have a valid training status.
 Seclusion may only be used if it part of a student's IEP. - 2.
 A non-trained person or person with an invalid training status may use physical restraint on a student only in an emergency and only if a trained individual with a valid status is not immediately available due to the unforeseen nature of the emergency. - 3.
-All building level administrators, deans, and the pupil services coordinator student services coordinators will be trained in each school building and will maintain a valid training status. - 4.
-The District Office, and Special Education Office Director, and Shall Central Office shall maintain a list of all staff who have completed NVCI Training and the period of time for which the training is considered valid.
+All building level administrators, and the pupil services coordinator will be trained in each school building and will maintain a valid training status. - 4.
+The District Office and Special Education Office shall maintain a list of all staff who have completed NVCI Training and the period of time for which the training is considered valid.